masc-ucsc/livehd/docs/lgraph.md

 'b'...).
 E.g: the right shift cell is `Y=a>>b` because only one driver can connect to 'a' and 'b'.

-Only a few cells (comparators) operate over unsigned only values.
-Those have a letter 'u' added like 'RU' for Right Unsigned.

 The section includes description on how to compute the maximum (`max`) and minimum (`min`) allowed result range.
 This is used by the bitwidth inference pass.
 To ease the explanation, a `sign` value means that the result may be